INTRODUCTION TO HOCKEY

 When is registration?

 A player can register for each league through December 31st of the calendar year with the season beginning between September-October depending on the level as set up by USA Hockey.
-19-20 Registration opened in early June.
+21-22 Registration will open mid May.
 However, it is strongly encouraged that players sign up prior to the beginning of the season.
 Players that register after a set deadline within the summer for the upcoming season (exception: 8 and Under program) will be charged an additional fee.
 Most age levels fill up by Mid June.
 We are limited to the number of teams we can have due to ice constraints.

 How do I register?

 For the 2021-2022 season, registration will be online through our website.
 For a registration to be considered complete, we require the USA hockey player registration receipt (register at www.usahockey.com) as well as registration fees and payment plan forms filled out and signed.
 Registration opened in early-June.

 What materials need to be submitted to register?